concord-consortium/lab/readme.md

 ##### Customize Maven mirror

-**Note:** Currently in order to compile OTrunk v0.4 of the maven jarjar plugin is needed.
+**Note:** Currently in order to compile OTrunk a very old version of the maven jarjar plugin is needed (v0.4).
 Only newer versions of the jarjar plugin are available in the public Maven artifact repositories.
-To compile OTrunk you will need to include the Concord nexus Maven mirror in `~/.m2/settings.xml`.
+Until OTrunk is updated you will need to include the Concord nexus Maven mirror (which has v0.4 of the maven jarjar plugin) in `~/.m2/settings.xml`.

 A minimal working `~/.m2/settings.xml` will look like this: